ButterflyStats/reborn-resources-handles/Readme.md

 Usage
 -----

 Import `resources.json` into your program.
-That's it
+That's it.

 Generating
 ----------